 After the long nights of studying and the weekends away from your family and friends, wife and children.
-Many students have times where they say.
-CCIE Certification – Is it worth it?

 This is a sentence I have spoken many times and for everyone the CCIE is a personal journey, one which most people will not understand in particular your friends and family.

 They cannot appreciate the amount of time you need to put into this exam and I am constantly being asked, so when are you taking this big exam then?